My plan for Day 3 was to walk over to Marina di San Nicola, where the illustrious remains of the Villa di Pompeo are.

 Well, I was at a cross walk at Largo Anna Magnani, which is part of the main piazza, and had just begun to cross the small street, when I was struck by a car.
-The driver was an older gentleman, who had been driving slowly, (Thank God!), but because of a car which was double-parked on a bend in the road, he did not see me in the cross walk, nor did I see him approaching.
+The driver was an older gentleman, who had been driving slowly, thank God, but because of a car that was double-parked on a bend in the road, he did not see me in the cross walk, nor did I see him approaching.
 Of course, I fell to the ground.

 People immediately came running over to help, and began yelling at the poor man, who looked like he was about to cry.
 I got to my feet, quite quickly, and once I began telling everyone that I was all right, things calmed down.
 It was only later, during the day, when the pain began to set in.
 And by the time that I went to bed that night, it really hurt!
 Right after I was hit, though, I felt nothing.
 So, I convinced everyone that all was well, and continued on my way, choosing not to call the police, or to wait for an ambulance.
 I simply wanted to continue on with my exploring.

 As it turned out, I did go to see a doctor on my return home, and had fractured my coccyx, which explains the horrible pain that I felt the for remainder of the trip, but, oh well, it could have been worse!